RowdyVoyeur/m8c-rpi4/README.md

 6. After flashing, safely remove the SD card, insert it into your Raspberry Pi and power it on.

-7. Connect your computer to the same Network as Raspberry Pi, open a Terminal window and paste the following after boot is complete (default password: `blokaslabs`):
+7. Connect your computer to the same Network as Raspberry Pi, open a Terminal window (or equivalent) and paste the following after boot is complete (default password: `blokaslabs`).
+All te steps in this tutorial are done via SSH:
 ```
 ssh-keygen -R patchbox.local
 ssh patch@patchbox.local